-Our success with Living Well UK, promoting mental health support in Birmingham, is what led to us being asked us to head-up a collaborative taskforce between NHS Birmingham and Solihull CCG, Birmingham Mind and Living Well UK, to publicise the launch of its one-stop 24/7 mental health helpline with a multi-channel communications campaign.
+Our success with Living Well UK, promoting mental health support in Birmingham, is what led to us being asked us to head-up a collaborative taskforce between NHS Birmingham and Solihull CCG, Birmingham Mind and Living Well UK, to publicise the launch of a 24/7 mental health helpline, with a multi-channel communications campaign.

-With the roll-out of a one-stop 24/7 mental health helpline, accompanied by a real-time LiveChat service and an email monitored by mental health professionals, this unilateral approach by the NHS and its Third Sector partners needed an equally joined-up communications approach to promote access to mental health support in Birmingham.
+With the roll-out of the helpline, accompanied by a real-time LiveChat service and an email monitored by mental health professionals, this unilateral approach by the NHS and its Third Sector partners requires an equally joined-up communications approach to promote access to mental health support in Birmingham.